codERSunny812/HTF3.0/README.md

 ## Our mission

-Our mission is to reduce stress and save the time of the patient and reduce thier tension of handling their  medical report.
-Once they have uploaded the report  on the website and it's always available on our website.
+Our mission is to reduce stress and save the time of the patient  and doctor both and  reduce thier tension of handling their  medical report.
+Once the report is  uploaded  on the  app  and it's always available in our appp.
 At any time the patient can download thier report.

 ## Features

 - ✅ **Login into the app**: You can login  into the app easily !
-If you want check how, watch this video 👉🏾 [How to login ](https://vimeo.com/362301807);

-- ✅ **Upload your report**: Once you are login you can easily upload your bill  😄.
-If you want check how, watch this video 👉🏾 [How to upload your report](https://vimeo.com/362302173);
+- ✅ **Upload your report**: Once you are login you can easily upload your bill  😄

 - ✅ **Download your report**: You can download your report anytime anywhere ! 🖥 .
-If you want check how, watch this video 👉🏾 [Download your report(Real Time)](https://vimeo.com/362375089);

 <br/>